 A trial looking at a device called Nanoknife to treat small areas of prostate cancer (NEAT)

-This trial is looking at a new way of treating prostate cancer with a device called a Nanoknife.
+This trial looked at treating prostate cancer with a device called a Nanoknife.
 It uses electrical current to destroy areas of cancer.

-If prostate cancer has not spread outside the prostate gland, there are different treatments that men can have, such as surgery or radiotherapy.
-But treatment to the whole prostate gland often causes side effects such as problems getting an erection, urinary problems, diarrhoea and pain or bleeding from the back passage.
+Treatment for prostate cancer that has not spread outside the prostate gland includes surgery or radiotherapy.
+But these are treatments to the whole prostate gland and often cause side effects such as problems getting an erection, urinary problems, diarrhoea and pain or bleeding from the back passage.